Ask a doctor about a prescription for ESOMEPRAZOL SUN 40 mg GASTRO-RESISTANT TABLETS

 If you forget to take a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, do not take the missed dose.

-Do not take a double dose (two doses at the same time) to make up for the missed doses.
+Do not take a double dose (two doses at the same time) to make up for a missed dose.

-Like all medications, Esomeprazol may cause side effects, although not everyone will experience them.
+Like all medicines, Esomeprazol can cause adverse effects, although not all people suffer from them.

-If you notice any of the following severe side effects, stop taking Esomeprazol SUN and contact a doctor immediately:
+If you observe any of the following serious adverse effects, stop taking Esomeprazol SUN and contact a doctor immediately:

-These side effects are rare and may affect 1 in 1,000 patients.
+These effects are rare and may affect 1 in every 1,000 patients.

 Frequent (may affect up to 1 in 10 people)